 SAIL can assist you in meeting the legal and risk management reporting requirements.
 Contact Shauna Rigaud, email@example.com for individualized assistance.

 When students will be working on-site with a community partner, some paperwork is needed to assure that the students, instructor and community partner have the same understanding of the nature of the project.
-This paperwork is not necessary when students work off-site on a deliverable for the community partner (e.g. designing a donor database or new website).
-Any tours or site-visits should appear in the course syllabus, no further paperwork is necessary.
+Some paperwork is not necessary when students are working off-site on a deliverable for the community partner (e.g. designing a donor database or new website).
+Please check in with the Community Based Learning Coordinator if you have any questions.
+Any tours or site-visits should appear in the course syllabus.

 - Have a written process that ensures that the community partner, faculty, and students all have the same understanding of the expectations of the project before beginning.
-SAIL Director, Patty Mathison firstname.lastname@example.org must receive these forms to sign and file them.
+This should also be outlined in your course syllabus.

 - As a learning tool, you may also have students complete the CBL Project Description.
 This form is optional and should be used by students, faculty and community partners to clarify goals of the service.

 - Sign the Experiential Learning Consent and Release Agreement and return it to the SAIL office.
 This form needs to be completed and returned to the SAIL office before their service starts.
 Students working with a Mason entity will not need to complete this form.

 - Submit information about their projects on the Student CBL Form